-Figure 5-9.
-100BASE-TX BLW Event Diagram
+Figure 3-9 100BASE-TX BLW Event Diagram

-5.5.1.2.3 Digital Adaptive Equalization
+3.10.3 Digital Adaptive Equalization

 When transmitting data at high speeds over copper twisted pair cable, frequency dependent attenuation becomes a concern.
-In high-speed twisted pair signaling, the frequency content of the transmitted signal can vary greatly during normal operation based primarily on the randomness of the scrambled data stream.
+In high-speed twisted pair signalling, the frequency content of the transmitted signal can vary greatly during normal operation based primarily on the randomness of the scrambled data stream.
 This variation in signal attenuation caused by frequency variations must be compensated for to ensure the integrity of the transmission.

-To ensure quality transmission when employing MLT-3 encoding, the compensation must be able to adapt to various cable lengths and cable types depending on the installed environment.
-The selection of long cable lengths for a given implementation requires significant compensation, which overcompensates for shorter, less attenuating lengths.
-Conversely, the selection of short or intermediate cable lengths requiring less compensation causes serious undercompensation for longer-length cables.
+In order to ensure quality transmission when employing MLT-3 encoding, the compensation must be able to adapt to various cable lengths and cable types depending on the installed environment.
+The selection of long cable lengths for a given implementation, requires significant compensation which will over-compensate for shorter, less attenuating lengths.
+Conversely, the selection of short or intermediate cable lengths requiring less compensation will cause serious under-compensation for longer length cables.
 Therefore, the compensation or equalization must be adaptive to ensure proper conditioning of the received signal independent of the cable length.

-The DP83816 device uses an extremely robust equalization scheme referred to herein as digital adaptive equalization.
+The DP83816 utilizes an extremely robust equalization scheme referred to herein as 'Digital Adaptive Equalization'.
 Traditional designs use a pseudo adaptive equalization scheme that determines the approximate cable length by monitoring signal attenuation at certain frequencies.
 This attenuation value was compared to the internal receive input reference voltage.
 This comparison would indicate the amount of equalization to use.
 Although this scheme is used successfully on the DP83223V twister, it is sensitive to transformer mismatch, resistor variation and process induced offset.
 The DP83223V also required an external attenuation network to help match the incoming signal amplitude to the internal reference.

 The Digital Equalizer removes ISI (Inter Symbol Interference) from the receive data stream by continuously adapting to provide a filter with the inverse frequency response of the channel.
-When used in conjunction with a gain stage, this enables the receive eye pattern to be opened sufficiently to allow very reliable data recovery.
+When used in conjunction with a gain stage, this enables the receive 'eye pattern' to be opened sufficiently to allow very reliable data recovery.

-Traditionally, adaptive equalizers selected 1 of N filters in an attempt to match the cables characteristics.
-This approach typically leaves holes at certain cable lengths, where the performance of the equalizer is not optimized.
+Traditionally 'adaptive' equalizers selected 1 of N filters in an attempt to match the cables characteristics.
+This approach will typically leave holes at certain cable lengths, where the performance of the equalizer is not optimized.
 The DP83816 equalizer is truly adaptive.

-The curves given in Figure 5-10 illustrate attenuation at certain frequencies for given cable lengths.
-This is derived from the worst-case frequency versus attenuation figures as specified in the EIA/TIA Bulletin TSB-36.
+The curves given in Figure 3-10 illustrate attenuation at certain frequencies for given cable lengths.
+This is derived from the worst case frequency vs. attenuation figures as specified in the EIA/TIA Bulletin TSB-36.
 These curves indicate the significant variations in signal attenuation that must be compensated for by the receive adaptive equalization circuit.

-Figure 5-11 represents a scrambled IDLE transmitted over zero meters of cable as measured at the AII (Active Input Interface) of the receiver.
-Figure 5-12 and Figure 5-13 represent the signal degradation over 50 and 100 meters of category V cable respectively, also measured at the AII.
+Figure 3-11 represents a scrambled IDLE transmitted over zero meters of cable as measured at the AII (Active Input Interface) of the receiver.
+Figure 3-12 and Figure 3-13 represent the signal degradation over 50 and 100 meters of category \underline{V} cable respectively, also measured at the AII.
 These plots show the extreme degradation of signal integrity and indicate the requirement for a robust adaptive equalizer.